Mario + Rabbids Sparks of Hope: Plot

-Sometime after the events of the original Mario + Rabbids, the inhabitants of the Mushroom Kingdom, including Mario, Luigi and Princess Peach, now peacefully coexist with the Rabbids and the group's counterparts, who have all learned to speak.
+Some time following the Megabug anomaly's vanquishment (Note: As depicted in the 2017 video game Mario + Rabbids Kingdom Battle), the inhabitants of the Mushroom Kingdom, including Mario, Luigi and Princess Peach, now peacefully coexist with the Rabbids and the group's counterparts, who have all learned to speak.
 The calm is suddenly broken when hybrids of Rabbids and Lumas known as Sparks appear, pursued by a gigantic and manta ray-like creature imbued with Darkmess, a shadowy and corruptive substance.
 Rabbid Peach is accidentally abducted by the manta while attempting to take a selfie; Mario and Beep-0 free her from a pocket dimension inside the creature with the help of the Sparks.
-A malevolent entity known as Cursa then appears and attempts to assault the trio, but the other heroes save them with the WM-ARC (short for Washing Machine Advanced Rabbid Carrier), a spaceship constructed from the Rabbids' Time Washing Machine.
+A malevolent entity known as Cursa then appears and attempts to assault the trio, but the other heroes save them with the WM-ARC (acronym for Washing Machine Advanced Rabbid Carrier), a spaceship constructed from the Rabbids' Time Washing Machine.
 Its artificial intelligence, JEANIE, explains that the unique fusion of Rabbid and Luma DNA grants the Sparks unlimited power and Cursa, whose corruptive influence has spread across the galaxy, wants to absorb that power for itself.
 The team resolves to find Cursa's stronghold and defeat them, saving as many Sparks and corrupted planets as possible, while also searching for Rosalina, the missing guardian of the Lumas.